 *If you having difficulties accessing the Word files, try right-clicking on the link and then choose 'save as' .

 The tools are provided as easily adaptable template materials, in different file formats for download, in order to help making specific communication activities for vaccine preventable diseases easier, more effective and affordable.

-Our materials can be adapted according to your language, cultural specificities and campaign focus.
+Templates can be used in their original form if desired, but all the template files can be easily translated and adapted according to your language, cultural specificities and campaign focus.
+The font used (Aria Narrowl) is normally part of any Word processing system.
 The files are provided in: